Data and physics-driven atomic modeling at interfaces

 VISION

-Formulate innovative design principles to overcome parasitic side reactions and overpotential loses to develop scalable, efficient, and selective electrochemical technologies.
+Formulate innovative design principles to overcome parasitic side reactions and thermodynamic losses at heterogeneous interfaces to develop scalable, efficient, and selective electrochemical technologies.

-Utilize novel workflows, incorporating graph-theory based data mining and machine learning algorithms along with advanced atomistic simulation techniques, to discover governing interactions and prevalent reactions at the electrode-electrolyte interface.
+Utilize novel workflows, incorporating graph-theory-based data mining and machine learning algorithms along with advanced atomistic simulation techniques, to discover governing interactions and prevalent reactions at heterogeneous interfaces

 Thrust 1: Data driven methods for atomic modeling